Fort Delaware: Star fort

 The star fort version of Fort Delaware.
 Army Corps of Engineers.

 Sandstone remnants of star fort recovered by Corps of Engineers during modern seawall repair.

 Map showing the layout of structures on Pea Patch Island following the fire of 1831.
 Army Corps of Engineers.

 Construction of a star fort on Pea Patch island began sometime before December 8, 1817.
 Chief Engineer Joseph Gardner Swift mentions a fort on the "Pea Patch in Delaware River" among forts that are progressing nicely.

 Fort Mifflin's replacement

-The attack on Fort Mifflin during the Revolutionary War proved that a fort was needed further away from Philadelphia in order to delay possible invaders.
+The attack on Fort Mifflin during the Revolutionary War proved that a fort was needed further away from Philadelphia to delay possible invaders.
 A fortification further downriver would also provide protection for other vital port cities such as Chester, Marcus Hook, Wilmington, and New Castle.
 On February 7, 1821, the Board of Engineers reported: "In the Delaware, the fort on the Pea Patch island, and one on the Delaware shore opposite, defend the water passage as far below Philadelphia as localities will permit: They force an enemy to land forty miles below the city to attack it by land, and thus afford time for the arrival of succors [...]
 The two projected forts will also have the advantages of covering the canal destined to connect the Chesapeake with the Delaware[.]"
 The fort on the Delaware shore was not built until the Civil War.